Third-party monitoring is the practice of continually gathering and analysing externally observable data.

 ORB’s Third-Party Monitoring

 Given ORB’s extensive data collection capabilities, we have significant experience supporting continuous performance monitoring and verification for large-scale and multi-sectoral projects.
-ORB has carried out multiple third party monitoring and verification projects, in locations including Nigeria, Kenya, the Democratic Republic of the Congo (DRC), the Republic of the Congo (ROC), and the Central African Republic (CAR).
+ORB has carried out multiple third party monitoring and verification projects, in locations including Nigeria, Kenya, the Democratic Republic of the Congo (DRC), the Republic of the Congo (ROC), and the Central African Republic (CAR)

 Talk to our experts